cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 Michael Hausenblas and Stefan Schimanski wrote a book about Programming Kubernetes, which provides deeper insights into client-go, custom resources, but also about writing operators.

-Ref: Michael Hausenblas and Stefan Schimanski, Programming Kubernetes: Developing Cloud Native Applications, First edition.
+Ref: Michael Hausenblas and Stefan Schimanski, Programming Kubernetes: Developing Cloud-Native Applications, First edition.
 (Sebastopol, CA: O’Reilly Media, 2019).

 Google provided a blog post about best practices for building Kubernetes Operators and stateful apps.
 Some of the advisories of this post take place in the best practices section of the whitepaper (https://cloud.google.com/blog/products/containers-kubernetes/best-practices-for-building-kubernetes-operators-and-stateful-apps).